Background

 Seek professional help

 If you, your child or a family member is experiencing sleep problems and you suspect that a house dust mite allergy may be to blame, contact your family doctor, allergist or pharmacist for more insights.
-You can also take the dust mite allergy self evaluation to learn more about your symptoms.

 Removing dust mites from your bed where you sleep for an average of 8 hours a night will relieve allergic symptoms.
 Eliminate dust mites from your home and make your living spaces uncomfortable places for dust mites to live is a first essential step toward treat your allergy.